 09 of 10

-They are another brachycephalic breed, and their short snout and longer than average jowls mean they can be prone to a spot of slobbering.
-They aren't always as prolific with their salivating as the likes of the Saint Bernards or the Bull Mastiff, but you do still need to be prepared for a bit of clean up.
+The often goofy boxer is known for being loyal, fun-loving, full of energy, and friendly.
+Boxers are another brachycephalic breed, and their short snout and fairly long jowls mean they are prone to slobbering.
+They aren't always as prolific with their salivating as breeds such as the Saint Bernard or bullmastiff.
+But you do still need to be prepared for some cleanup.

 Height: 23 to 25 inches (male); 21 to 23 inches (female)